Infineon/mtb-example-btsdk-hid-ble-remote/README.md

 Pairing Key Index   18 = (row=3, col=3) = (P03, P11) = (D5, A3)<br/>

 When testing with keys using ClientControl with key buttons, the device should be paired with a separated PC that is not running ClientControl.
 The reason is because when clicking a key, '1', for example, the key '1' will be send to host immediately.
 At that moment, since ClientControl is the active window, the key will be sent to ClientControl application and get ingored.
 Thus, it cannot be be sent to the other application, Notepad, for example, that expecting the key.
+## BTSTACK version

+BTSDK AIROC&#8482; chips contain the embedded AIROC&#8482; Bluetooth&#174; stack, BTSTACK.
+Different chips use different versions of BTSTACK, so some assets may contain variant sets of files targeting the different versions in COMPONENT\_btstack\_vX (where X is the stack version).
+Applications automatically include the appropriate folder using the COMPONENTS make variable mechanism, and all BSPs declare which stack version should be used in the BSP .mk file, with a declaration such as:<br>
+> COMPONENTS+=btstack\_v1<br>
+or:<br>
+> COMPONENTS+=btstack\_v3

 ## Common application settings

 Application settings below are common for all BTSDK applications and can be configured via the makefile of the application or passed in via the command line.

-**BT\_DEVICE\_ADDRESS**
+##### BT\_DEVICE\_ADDRESS
-> Set the BDA (Bluetooth Device Address) for your device.
+> Set the BDA (Bluetooth&#174; Device Address) for your device.
 The address is 6 bytes, for example, 20819A10FFEE.
 By default, the SDK will set a BDA for your device by combining the 7 hex digit device ID with the last 5 hex digits of the host PC MAC address.

-**UART**
+##### UART
 > Set to the UART port you want to use to download the application.
 For example 'COM6' on Windows or '/dev/ttyWICED\_HCI\_UART0' on Linux or '/dev/tty.usbserial-000154' on macOS.
 By default, the SDK will auto-detect the port.

-**ENABLE_DEBUG**
+##### ENABLE_DEBUG
 > For HW debugging, configure ENABLE\_DEBUG=1.
-See the document [WICED-Hardware-Debugging](https://github.com/cypresssemiconductorco/btsdk-docs/blob/master/docs/BT-SDK/WICED-Hardware-Debugging.pdf) for more information.
+See the document [AIROC&#8482;-Hardware-Debugging](https://github.com/cypresssemiconductorco/btsdk-docs/blob/master/docs/BT-SDK/WICED-Hardware-Debugging.pdf) for more information.
 This setting configures GPIO for SWD.<br>
 >
    - CYW920819EVB-02/CYW920820EVB-02: SWD signals are shared with D4 and D5, see SW9 in schematics.
    - CYBT-213043-MESH/CYBT-213043-EVAL/CYBT-253059-EVAL: SWD signals are routed to P12=SWDCK and P13=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
-   - CYBT-223058-EVAL/CYW920835M2EVB-01/CYBT-243053-EVAL/CYBLE-343072-EVAL-M2B/CYBLE-333074-EVAL-M2B: SWD signals are routed to P02=SWDCK and P03=SWDIO.
+   - CYBT-223058-EVAL/CYW920835M2EVB-01/CYBT-243053-EVAL/CYBLE-343072-EVAL-M2B/CYBLE-333074-EVAL-M2B/CYBLE-343072-MESH: SWD signals are routed to P02=SWDCK and P03=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
    - CYBT-263065-EVAL/CYBT-273063-EVAL: SWD signals are routed to P02=SWDCK and P04=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
-   - CYBT-343026-EVAL/CYBT-353027-EVAL: SWD signals are routed to P11=SWDCK and P15=SWDIO.
+   - CYBT-343026-EVAL/CYBT-353027-EVAL/CYBT-333047-EVAL: SWD signals are routed to P11=SWDCK and P15=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
    - CYBT-343052-EVAL: SWD signals are routed to P02=SWDCK and P03=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
    - CYBT-413055-EVAL/CYBT-413061-EVAL: SWD signals are routed to P16=SWDCK and P17=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
    - CYW989820EVB-01: SWDCK (P02) is routed to the J13 DEBUG connector, but not SWDIO.
 Add a wire from J10 pin 3 (PUART CTS) to J13 pin 2 to connect GPIO P10 to SWDIO.
    - CYW920719B2Q40EVB-01: PUART RX/TX signals are shared with SWDCK and SWDIO.
 Remove RX and TX jumpers on J10 when using SWD.
 PUART and SWD cannot be used simultaneously on this board unless these pins are changed from the default configuration.
    - CYW920721B2EVK-02: SWD signals are shared with D4 and D5, see SW9 in schematics.
-   - CYW920721M2EVK-02: The default setup uses P03 for SWDIO and P05 for SWDCK.
+   - CYW920721M2EVK-02/CYW920721M2EVB-03: The default setup uses P03 for SWDIO and P05 for SWDCK.
 Check the position of SW15 if using JLink with the DEBUG connector.
    - CYW920706WCDEVAL: SWD debugging requires fly-wire connections.
 The default setup P15 (J22 pin 3 or J24 pin 1) for SWDIO and P11 (J23 pin 5
     or J22 pin 4) for SWDCK.
    - CYW920735Q60EVB-01: SWD hardware debugging supported.
 The default setup uses the J13 debug header, P3 (J13 pin 2) for SWDIO and P2 (J13 pin 4) for SWDCK.
 They can be optionally routed to D4 and D4 on the Arduino header J4, see SW9 in schematics.
    - CYW920736M2EVB-01: SWD hardware debugging requires fly-wire connections.
 The only option is using P14 for SWDCK and P15 for SWDIO.
 These route to Arduino header J2, A1 and A0.
 These can be fly-wired to Arduino header J4, D4 and D5.
 From there the signals connect to the KitProg3 SWD bridge.
-In addition, the debug macros (SETUP_APP_FOR_DEBUG_IF_DEBUG_ENABLED and BUSY_WAIT_TILL_MANUAL_CONTINUE_IF_DEBUG_ENABLED) are placed in sparinit.c in code common to all applications for this device.
-Most applications for this device call bleprofile_GPIOInit() in subsequent code, overwriting the SWD pin configuration.
-To use hardware debugging after the call to bleprofile_GPIOInit(), place the debug macros in code after that call.
+In addition, the debug macros (SETUP\_APP\_FOR\_DEBUG\_IF\_DEBUG\_ENABLED and BUSY\_WAIT\_TILL\_MANUAL\_CONTINUE\_IF\_DEBUG\_ENABLED) are placed in sparinit.c in code common to all applications for this device.
+Most applications for this device call bleprofile\_GPIOInit() in subsequent code, overwriting the SWD pin configuration.
+To use hardware debugging after the call to bleprofile\_GPIOInit(), place the debug macros in code after that call.
    - SWD hardware debugging is not supported on the following:
    >- CYW920721M2EVK-01
    >- CYW920835REF-RCU-01